-Environment and earning pace are seen as significant facts two consistent limitations with most sites he first limited space available for learning.
+Environment and learning space are seen as significant factors exemplify two consistent limitations with most sites.
+The first is the limited space available for learning.
 Usually this is the reality of living in crowded urban depressed areas where space is a precious resource.
-Other limiting factors include issues of land ownership, and limited fundsas the schools are an extension of ministry from small often-underfunded churches.
+Other limiting factors include issues of land ownership, and limited funds,as the schools are an extension of ministry from small often-underfunded churches.
 The second limiting factor being limitations due to multi-purpose use of classrooms that double as places for church services during the weekend.
-This presents challenges as to how complex the classroom set up can be, and the added consideration of ware and on the space, This is especially true at Munting Bata where the preschool rooms is also used for Sunday school.
+This presents challenges as to how complex the classroom set up can be, and the added consideration of ware and tear on the space, This is especially true at Munting Bata where the preschool rooms is also used for Sunday school.
 Head teacher / Administrator notes that several resources have been destroyed by non-students.
+However, the use of the facility is part of the strength of the schools overall impact on the community as a place of refuge and comfort as exemplified in Palayan.

-Finally the biggest and most consistent limitation in the expansion and further development of these schools is the certification size requirements determined by the Department of Education.
-The Department requires between 350 to 500 square meters of space for a school to certify as a elementary school, which under the latest education act includes kinder programs All of these programs have been operational before kindergarten because a universal provision, and so most schools have been significant hindered by ths program-25 students now an average of 10-15 students to a classroom.
+Finally, the biggest and most consistent limitation in the expansion and further development of these schools is the certification size requirements determined by the Department of Education.
+The Department requires between 350 to 500 square meters of space for a school to certify as a elementary school, which under the latest education act includes kinder programs All of these programs have been operational before kindergarten because a universal provision, and so most schools have been significant hindered by this program.
+Previously serving 30-25 students now with an average of 10-15 students to a classroom.
 These regulations threaten the sustainability of these community-based programs due to low enrollment as well as the presences of quality private early child education for the poor in Metro Manila.
 This is especially significant as poor quality of public care, and overcrowding in schools continue to be a concern.

 However, MMP has played a significant role is sustaining or revitalizing programs that have been threated by lack of funding through providing resources such as healthy business models, and training of staff and administrators.
 Time will tell how these schools continue to fair under significantly limiting educational policies.